 - maintaining statistical and financial records

 - searching for and retrieving information from the internet and online databases

 - Public libraries and information services

 - Academic or school libraries

-Vacancies are advertised via the internet, by careers services and specialist recruitment agencies such as TFPL and INFOmatch, in local/national newspapers, in The Times Higher Education Supplement and in the Library Association's fortnightly bulletin.
-Speculative and early applications for traineeships and postgraduate courses (particularly where funding is sought) are essential.
+Vacancies are advertised via the internet, by careers services and specialist recruitment agencies, in local/national newspapers, in The Times Higher Education Supplement.
+Early applications for traineeships and postgraduate courses (particularly where funding is sought) are essential.

 An undergraduate degree or postgraduate qualification in information science/management or librarianship accredited by the Chartered Institute of Library and Information Professionals is usually required for entry into the profession.
 Specialist knowledge may also be needed for some vacancies.

 At least one year of relevant experience is often necessary prior to postgraduate study.
 This can be gained by working as a library/information assistant, or via a graduate training scheme.

 - Excellent research skills